Comparison of the Community of Christ and the Church of Jesus Christ of Latter-day Saints: Priesthood eligibility

 Both churches have a tradition of bestowing the priesthood on adult male members of the church.
 The priesthood of Community of Christ has always been open to persons of all races in accordance with section 116 of the Community of Christ Doctrine and Covenants, received in 1865 and canonised in 1878; it was opened to women in 1984.
-The LDS Church's priesthood is open to males only and from the mid 1800s until 1978 was not open to people of black African descent.
+The LDS Church's priesthood is open to males only and from the mid-1800s until 1978 was not open to people of black African descent.
 The LDS Church routinely gives its Aaronic priesthood to boys 11 years of age and older, while Community of Christ generally restricts its priesthood to adult men and women.

 Temples

 Both Community of Christ and the LDS Church operate temples, which for both groups are separate and distinct from church chapels or meetinghouses.
-Community of Christ operates two temples, the Kirtland Temple and the Independence Temple, while the LDS Church has 160 operating temples.
+The LDS Church has 202 operating temples.
+Until 2024, Community of Christ operated two temples, the Kirtland Temple and the Independence Temple.
+On March 5, 2024, the Kirtland Temple was acquired by the LDS Church.

 In contrast to Brigham Young's position that a specific commandment was not needed before the Salt Lake Temple was built, Community of Christ traditionally maintains that a specific commandment is required before erecting a temple, noting the existence of such separate commandments for the Kirtland, Nauvoo and original planned Independence temples, and citing Joseph Smith having halted temple construction in Far West, Missouri on the basis of the absence of a commandment revealing it to be the will of God.
 As such, the commandment to construct the present Independence Temple is included in section 149 of the Community of Christ edition of the Doctrine and Covenants, and further instructions regarding its construction and purpose are included in later sections.